AnuOscar2308/Assignment_1_for_Brilyant/README.md

     - Werkzeug
 - Steps to setup:
     - Clone the repository
-    - Set up virtual environment
+    - Set up a virtual environment
     - Install all required libraries
     - Create and configure the database
     - Run the application: python app.py
     - Access the application

 Directory Structure:

 /project_directory

     ├── app.py